 Does a 20 ft Ethernet cable slow down internet speed?

 No, a 20 ft Ethernet cable typically does not slow down internet speed.
 Modern Ethernet standards (Cat5e and above) are designed to maintain full speeds (e.g., 1 Gbps or 10 Gbps) over much longer distances, up to 100 meters (328 feet).
-For 20 ft, any speed degradation is negligible and usually imperceptible. [cite: 3 in initial concise_search for “20 ft ethernet cable speed loss Cat6 vs Cat5e”]
+For a 20 ft run, any speed degradation is negligible and usually imperceptible.

 Is Cat5e sufficient for a 20 ft run?